mobiliabrus/tourbook/docs/7-tour.md

 At 2 am, under the stars, the plane departed.
 In the next four hours, I was half asleep.

 By the time the sun rose, I had arrived in Kula Lumpur.
 After having a cup of coffee, I boarded the flight to Kota Kinabalu.
+It's a short route.
+As soon as it flew over the mountains, it descend directly.

 By the time the sun reached its peak, I was riding the airport bus.